ac-willeke/nk-uv-demo/README.md

 ### Setup

 Task is used to automate common development tasks *(see [Taskfile.yml](Taskfile.yml))*.
-To setup the project without Task you can follow the instructions in the [Installation Guide](docs/getting-started/installation.md).
+To set up the project without Task, you can follow the instructions in the [Installation Guide](docs/getting-started/installation.md).

 ```bash
 # Clone the repository